ArjoNagelhout/urbanar_project_report/content/ar_build_system_iteration_4/index.md

 {{< containedyoutubevideo id="hzojpm_40H4" name="" caption="Video 3" >}}
 {{< containedyoutubevideo id="clQtqjE5F7Q" name="" caption="Video 4" >}}

 Because not all interactions were defined in the mockups, we continued designing the interface.
-We also implemented
+We also started thinking about an improved design for the assets library:
 {{< figcontainer >}}
 {{< fig src="images/2020-12-04_mockup_xd_1.jpg" caption="" >}}
 {{< fig src="images/2020-12-04_mockup_xd_2.jpg" caption="" >}}